dolittle-obsolete/Learning/Documentation/getting-started/csharp.md

             client.EventStore
                 .ForTenant("455...")
                 .Commit(preparedTaco, "bfe6f6e4-ada2-4344-8a3b-65a3e1fe16e9");

+            // blocks the thread to let all the event handlers to keep handling events client.Wait();
         }
     }
 }
 ```

+Here we create a new event by instantiating the event type with some content.
+This event is then committed aka saved to the MongoDB for the given tenant.
+The event handler will then try to handle the event if the commit was successfull.

 ### Start the Dolittle Runtime
 Start the Dolittle Runtime with all the necessary dependencies with the following command: